 By partnering with colleges and universities, textbook publishers and learning companies can offer students a new way to help students have course materials on the first day of class at a substantial discount.
-Digital Discount Programs make it easier and cheaper to access digital materials.
+Inclusive Access makes it easier and cheaper to access digital materials.

 Indiana's Grand Textbook Compromise - Inside Higher Ed (9/16/16)